wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/ai/create-ai-api-using-crs.md

 ## Verify the API Invocation

-[Generate an Access Token](../../../develop-and-deploy-api/security/generate-access-token.md) and invoke the API using the following command:
+<a href="../../../../develop-and-deploy-api/security/generate-access-token" target="_blank">Generate an access token</a> and invoke the API using the following command:

 === "Sample Request"
     ```